 - And if you’re still going, still working toward the life that you want, then you are all those things, too.

 So you keep going

 You keep moving forward in the face of people who tell you that you’re wrong, misguided, can’t do it, won’t succeed, will embarrass yourself, they don’t like you, and on and on.
-You listen to me instead.
+You remember always: it’s not the critic who matters.
+And you listen to me instead.
 You’re the strong one.
 You’re the one who didn’t give up.
 You rock on & you keep going.

 So do you believe that the critics don’t matter?
 Please feel free to share your thoughts & experiences in the comment box below.